Mortal Prey by John Sandford

-I have at this time read quite a number of Sandford’s stories, and not one has been below the very high standard that I have come to expect of someone who is a master of his craft.
+Rebel Voice has, at this time, read quite a number of Sandford’s stories, and not one has been below the very high standard that I have come to expect of someone who is a master of his craft.
 His characters – in particular his two best known protagonists, Lucas Davenport and Virgil Flowers – are engaging, likeable, believable and consistent.
 Virgil, or to give him his much used title, ‘that fuckin’ Flowers’, is so good that he has his own series which interplays nicely with that of Davenport’s.

 Mortal Prey centres around Lucas, and is set early in his police career when he is still a Minneapolis deputy police chief, before his many notable adventures for the State Bureau of Investigation (with that fuckin’ Flowers).
 He has also yet to wed at this tender time in his life but, make no mistake about it, Davenport is as he will always be.

 He is flirty, cheeky, borderline sociopathic, intense, yet humorous.
 He is certainly flawed.
 He is a skeptic.
 He is a real(ish) person.
 He is typical in this respect, as all of Sandford’s characters are approachable and believable, even the sociopathic ones.
 The author truly has a gift for using few words yet still managing to present an intimate insight into his creations.
 At the end of his novels the reader is left wondering how exactly he pulled it off, as it appears effortless, but it is certainly the result of someone who has finely honed his skills to the point where, for my money, he ranks with Hemingway, Steinbeck and King as one of the greats of US literature.